Hearts Around the Table: Kiki’s Fourth Ingredient.

 After being away for work, Olivia returns to New York City and finds her best friend and roommate, Amber, engaged to a guy she’s only known for a few months.
 Olivia disapproves.
 Amber is a city girl and a ditz.
 Her new fiance is a rancher and Amber will be following him to the boondocks.
 Olivia thinks (rightly) that Amber does not know what she is getting into.
 In the guise of a “bachelorette retreat,” She takes Amber to a working Dude ranch along with their other best friend, Jason, to give her a taste of what is in store for her.
 Olivia selfishly does not want to lose her best friend and roommate, but she also is genuinely concerned.

 What follows is kind of a hoot.
 First, the trio arrives at the ranch dressed in New York City’s idea of what is proper ranch wear.
 It is a cute visual.
 They are greeted by the ranch owner and his son, played by Christopher Russell.
 Christopher’s natural fallback position in his roles is laid-back and easy-going.
 He was perfectly cast in this role as the strong but silent cowboy who is unhappily roped into taking care of the “citidiots” and showing them a good time as well as a taste of authentic ranch life.
 The “Dude” part of the dude ranch is just until his Dad makes the extra money to pay the back taxes.
-It’s all wacky fun while the three take on Getting up at the crack of dawn, camping, horse riding, egg-gathering (and breaking), fence repair, cattle herding, barn dancing, wolf and bear avoiding, etc.
+It’s all wacky fun while the three take on getting up at the crack of dawn, camping, horse riding, egg-gathering (and breaking), fence repair, cattle herding, barn dancing, wolf and bear avoiding, etc.

 To Olivia’s surprise and frustration Amber is game for everything and her enthusiasm never flags.
 Except when she is attacked in a river by a leech.
 And who can blame her for that?
 Cowboy Travis is exasperated but is very good at hiding his annoyance at the situation, and it’s not long before the trio’s good humor and effort earn his respect and liking.
 The actress who played Olivia really grew on me and had great chemistry with Christopher Russell.
 Amber and their friend Jason were funny, and Christopher was in his element.
 And when CR is on point, he is the bomb-diggity.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 May 18, 2022